mehtaharsh16/daniel.feldroy.com/posts/2008-04-i-got-job-at-mcdonalds.md

 title: I got a job at McDonalds!
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/04/i-got-job-at-mcdonalds.html)*.

-I'm going to be a food champion.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/04/i-got-job-at-mcdonalds.html)*.I'm going to be a food champion.
 Which means preparing delicious culinary treats at the grill.
 Life is good!

----